 But the repeated chain movements and the friction wore out the bar eventually.
 If the bar isn’t damaged, you can attempt to repair it to reuse the bar.
 But if the bar is damaged or cracked, then you have to replace it due to safety.

 The most common damage happens to the bar and chain if you run the chainsaw without proper lubrication.
-It generates much friction that creates a burn and wears and tear to the metal bar.
+It generates much friction that creates a burn and wear and tear to the metal bar.

 A loose chain may also cause damage to the bar as it creates a concave type bend inside the bar.
 It happens due to a loose chain continuously hitting the bar near the power wheel.
 It’s essential to keep the proper tension in the chain.

 You should also check the gauge of the bar.
 If it widens enough, then you have to replace the bar.
-A loose gauge bar could result in a chain to wobble while cutting.
-You may not get a cleaner cut or chain comes off from the guide bar.
+A loose gauge bar could result in a chain wobble while cutting.
+You may not get a cleaner cut or chain that comes off from the guide bar.

-The last thing you need to check is the sprocket (the wheel at the tip where chain bends).
-The gear won't move freely either due to damage caused to the sprocket by getting pinched when cutting a tree or overheating of the bar.
+The last thing you need to check is the sprocket (the wheel at the tip where the chain bends).
+The gear won’t move freely either due to damage caused to the sprocket by getting pinched when cutting a tree or overheating the bar.
 Sometimes, the sprocket may be missing some gear teeth.